 Interested in finding out how the alpha organizations are doing it?
-Today, we will explore how companies like Apple, Tesla and Disney are going out of their way to deliver heightened customer experiences, and thereby foster loyalty and delight.
+Today, we will explore how companies like Apple, Tesla, and Disney are going out of their way to deliver heightened customer experiences, and thereby foster loyalty and delight.

-Apple: Creating Irresistible, Zen-like Customer Experiences is a Culture
+Apple Customer Experience: Creating Irresistible, Zen-like Customer Experiences is a Culture

-Steve Jobs’s last words, "Oh wow, oh wow, oh wow", were probably meant for Apple’s grand success ever since its humble beginnings in 1976.
-The most valuable brand in the word with a market capitalization of $710 billion, Apple needs no introduction.
+Steve Jobs’s last words, “Oh wow, oh wow, oh wow”, were probably meant for Apple’s grand success ever since its humble beginnings in 1976.
+The most valuable brand in the world with a market capitalization of $710 billion, Apple needs no introduction.
 The company’s range of computers, mobiles, wearables, and internet devices are a massive hit with consumers worldwide.
 In fact, the company is so valuable, that if you had bought Apple’s shares right when they had their IPO and held onto them till today, you would have an ROI of 31,590.90%!

 Over the years, Apple’s approach to building devices that people love has gained a cult following among consumers.
-The company really takes the voice of the customer into consideration while designing products and services, and madly focuses on miniscule details.
+The company really takes the voice of the customer into consideration while designing products and services, and madly focuses on minuscule details.
 Every detail of the customer journey is thoroughly studied and analyzed to provide the best possible customer experience, from feasibility to packaging.